-(Rom 8:14-16 [KJV]) For as many as are led by the Spirit of God, they are the sons of God.
+(Rom 8:14-18 [KJV]) For as many as are led by the Spirit of God, they are the sons of God.
 For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father.
-The Spirit itself beareth witness with our spirit, that we are the children of God:
+The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
+For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

-Abba is such a beautiful word for a relationship between a child and his or her Father.
+Abba is such a beautiful word.
+It describes a relationship between a child and his or her father.
 The meaning of the word Abba does not have a direct translation in the English language.
 It is an intimate relationship of love and respect.

 Explanations 1) Intimacy with Abba Father

-But intimacy is one of the hallmarks of the use of Father by Jesus and the early church.
-Let me explain a simply as I can.
+But intimacy is one of the hallmarks of the use of Abba Father by Jesus and the early church.

 While nowhere in the entire devotional literature of ancient Judaism is abba a way of addressing God, in Jesus' teaching and practice, such an expression was the norm.
 Abba as a transliteration of the Aramaic word into the Greek, appears three times in the New Testament: